 - A population projection is a computation of future changes in population numbers based on assumptions about future trends in fertility, mortality, and migration.
 Which categories on the World Population Data Sheet are shown as projections?

 - Rank the 10 countries with the largest projected populations for both mid-2035 and mid-2050 from largest to the smallest.
 Which country’s (or countries’) population is projected to drop out of the top 10 by mid-2050?
 Which will be added to the top 10?
 Look back to the rankings for the current year.
 What are the major shifts in this ranking from now to mid-2050?

 - Rank the regions according to population size from largest to the smallest.

-- What share of the world’s people live in… Africa?
+- What share of the world’s people lives in… Africa?
 Asia?
-North America?
-Latin America?
 Europe?
+Northern America?
+Latin America and the Caribbean?
 Oceania?
 What are the projected population shares for these regions?
 Draw a bar chart showing the regional distributions of the world’s population for this year, mid-2035, and mid-2050.

 - What share of the world’s people live in less-developed countries (LDCs) in the current year?
 In more-developed countries (MDCs)?
 What share of the world’s people is projected to live in LDCs in mid-2035?
 In mid-2050?
 What share is projected to live in MDCs in mid-2035?
 In mid-2050?

 - Practice organizing a country’s population information into a country profile.